tbosch/jasmine-ui/README.md

 ------------
 * The File `SpecRunnerStandalone.html` contains the jasmine html runner, including all dependencies (css and javascript) in one file, but excluding the jasmine-ui.js library.
-* Add your tests to the end of that file and load it in a browser to run the tests.
+* Add your libs (including jasmine-ui.js) and tests to the end of that file and load it in a browser to run the tests.
 * This approach is good for debugging your test cases with browser debuggers, as you do not have to switch between tools to run and debug the tests.